Updated: Jul 7

 Esther Omam has been admitted in the hall of fame of African Women who have been fighting for the valorisation and emancipation of women in Cameroon after Delphine Tsanga and Alphine Ekotto.

-This was during the celebration of the 60th Edition of The Day of the African Woman organised by the ministry for the Promotion of Women's Empowerment and the family- MINPROFF.
-She was recognised for contributing to the empowerment of the Cameroonian Women.
-Day of the African Women was celebrated under the theme; Building women's human capital for an inclusive sustainable development: tracking the scourge of violence while improving food security and good nutrition in Africa.
+This was during the celebration of the 60th Edition of The Day of the African Woman organised by the ministry for the Promotion of Women's Empowerment and the Family- MINPROFF.
+She was recognised for contributing to the empowerment of the Cameroonian Women on Day of the African Women was celebrated under the theme; Building women's human capital for an inclusive sustainable development: tracking the scourge of violence while improving food security and good nutrition in Africa.

 Prior to her admission into the hall of fame, Esther was panelist at the African Drive for Democracy Conference 2022: Fighting the Democratic backslide through renewed action and solidarity.
 She presented a paper on: The Role of Non-State Actors within The Framework of the Regional Economic Communities in Promoting Democratisation on the Continent.

 Esther Omam, the Executive Director of Reach Out NGO has been at the forefront of development issues, building a culture of peace and rights and conducting humanitarian assistance in the South West Region of Cameroon and beyond since 2000.
 Her activities in the promotion and protection of women and children’s rights took her to the Bakassi Peninsula in 2011.

 Her endeavors in building a culture of peace and rights in Bakassi made her to advocate for the Bakassi women’s participation in the celebration of the 50th Anniversary of the Re-unification of Cameroon before the Head of State, diplomatic missions, the international and national Communities in February 2014.
 This request was granted and lead to the empowerment of the Bakassi Women, some of who are today, Senators, MPs and mayors.